-Protect Yourself and Slow the Spread of COVID-19
+Protect Yourself and families: Slow the Spread of COVID-19

 A face covering can be anything that covers your nose and mouth, including scarves and bandanas.
 When you wear a cloth mask, it should: